heimrichhannot/contao-google-maps-bundle/README.md

 google_map_css | ID of the `tl_google_map` instance | {{google_map_css::1}}
 google_map_js | ID of the `tl_google_map` instance | {{google_map_js::1}}

+## Integrations

+### Oveleon Cookiebar

+This extension comes with a build in cookie type for the [Oveleon Cookiebar](https://packagist.org/packages/oveleon/contao-cookiebar) that you can use to easily integrate the cookie bar with the google maps bundle.
+Just create a cookie type of type "Google Maps (Google Maps Bundle)" and you're done.

 ## TODO

 - Overlay types: